JakubTabor/Unsupervised_Learning/README.md

 * 2 model achieve the best accuracy: LinearDiscriminant and LogisticRegression

 # Another measurement that i do is by LeaveOneOut model, it leave only 1 sample for evaluation
+* I supply into cross_val_score model both classifiers, then X and y, then LeaveOneOut model
+* And LinearDiscrimiant have little better score